Skip to content

 4. One or more members within the board of the company have responsibility for sustainability?

-The company reports that the board is responsible for the overall management and monitoring of sustainability governance.
+The company states that the board is responsible for the overall management and oversight of sustainability governance.

 • P